-There will be limited open lab hours in one of the Bragg labs, and in the library during their available hours. the Bragg open lab hours and locations will be posted on D2L.
+There are desktop computers in the library that have the required software.
+There will also be limited open lab hours in one of the Bragg labs.
+Hours and locations will be posted on D2L when determined.

 Academic Information and Policies